Pat Baldwin (basketball): Coaching career

-Baldwin began his coaching career as an assistant at Lincoln (Missouri) during the 2001–02 season.
+Baldwin began his coaching career as an assistant at Lincoln (MO) during the 2001–02 season.
 He joined Tod Kowalczyk's staff at Green Bay from 2002 to 2004.
-Baldwin was an assistant coach at Loyola (Illinois) from 2004 to 2011, followed by a two-year stint as an assistant at Missouri State.
+Baldwin was an assistant coach at Loyola (IL) from 2004 to 2011, followed by a two-year stint as an assistant at Missouri State.
 Baldwin served as an assistant coach at Northwestern from 2013 to 2017.
-He was named the head coach of the Milwaukee Panthers on June 20, 2017, signing a five-year deal.
+He was named the head coach of UW–Milwaukee on June 20, 2017, signing a five-year deal.
 Baldwin replaced LaVall Jordan, who accepted the head coaching position at Butler.
 His son Patrick Baldwin Jr., a five-star recruit, committed to play at Milwaukee under his father in 2021.

 Baldwin was dismissed as head coach at Milwaukee on March 2, 2022 at the conclusion of the school's fifth straight losing season.
 He finished with an overall record of 57–92 and a 34–59 mark in Horizon League competition.

-On June 16, 2022, media reporting indicated that Georgetown had hired Baldwin as an assistant coach for the 2022–2023 season.
+On June 16, 2022, media reporting indicated that Georgetown had hired Baldwin as an assistant coach for the 2022–23 season.

+He was announced as a member of Roger Powell's new coaching staff at Valparaiso on April 19, 2023.

+Baldwin signed with Athletes Untapped as a private basketball and mental performance coach on April 8, 2025.

 Head coaching record

 Personal life

 Baldwin is married to former Northwestern volleyball player Shawn Baldwin (née Karey).
-They have four children together: Patrick Jr., Tatum, Brooke, and Claire.
+They have four children together: Patrick Jr., Tatum, Brooke and Claire.